Engagement for growth is imperative

 In my experience, both as a line manager and as a consultant running enterprise workshops, too little attention is given to securing discretionary effort.
-Too often I have seen great effort put into planning but then elegant communications articulating the case for a change being targeted at a workforce that has limited understanding of the economics and the overall business of the enterprise.
+Too often I have seen great effort put into planning.
+Then elegant communications articulating the case for a change being targeted at a workforce that has a limited understanding of the economics and the overall business of the enterprise.

 Leaders Teaching Leaders

-As I think about Leaders, I include First Line Supervisors since they have such an impact on both people and the outputs of your enterprise – as argued powerfully by Tom Peters.
-Moreover, there is a consistent theme in Employee Engagement studies that links the level of engagement to an individuals’ immediate manager.
+As I think about Leaders, I include first-line supervisors since they have such an impact on both people and the outputs of your enterprise – as argued powerfully by Tom Peters.
+Moreover, there is a consistent theme in Employee Engagement studies that link the level of engagement to an individuals’ immediate manager.

 How effectively does your enterprise use technology to help effective communication?
 You might like to complete a short diagnostic that EY published recently in their article entitled “Change 3.0 using social media to engage your workforce”.

-In our ever more agile world, I believe we need an overt “pact” between leaders and their teams where:
+In our ever more agile world, I believe we need an overt “pact” between leaders and their teams to promote employee engagement for growth, where:

 • Leaders who have provided context, look actively for opportunities for personal development and